-3.2.1 Golf Greens
+3.2.1 Golf Course

-The golf greens consist of manicured lawn dominated by domestic grasses.
-Due to ongoing landscaping and maintenance as part of the golf course operation, shrubs, tree stems, and herbaceous groundcover generally do not occur within the greens, except where planted as landscaping features.
+The golf course includes golf greens, fairways, tee boxes, and other golf course features.
+The majority of the golf course consists of manicured lawn dominated by domestic grasses.
+Due to ongoing landscaping and maintenance as part of the golf course operation, shrubs, tree stems, and herbaceous groundcover generally do not occur within the golf course, except where planted as landscaping features.
 Weedy species are generally absent as a result of landscaping activities, although a few White Clover, Red Clover, Dandelion and Common Plantain are present among the grasses.